DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |TypeDot7| replace:: Type the character represented by just dot 7.
 .. |TypeDot8| replace:: Type the character represented by just dot 8.
 .. |TypeUnicode| replace:: Prompt for the Unicode value of the character to be typed.
-.. |TypingBoldOff| replace:: Turn bold typing off.
+.. |TypingBoldOff| replace:: Turn off bold typing.
-.. |TypingBoldOn| replace:: Turn bold typing on.
+.. |TypingBoldOn| replace:: Turn on bold typing.
-.. |TypingItalicOff| replace:: Turn italic typing off.
+.. |TypingItalicOff| replace:: Turn off italic typing.
-.. |TypingItalicOn| replace:: Turn italic typing on.
+.. |TypingItalicOn| replace:: Turn on italic typing.
 .. |TypingModeBraille| replace:: Set the typing mode to braille.
 .. |TypingModeConfirm| replace:: Show the current typing mode.
 .. |TypingModeText| replace:: Set the typing mode to text.
-.. |TypingStrikeOff| replace:: Turn strike-through typing off.
+.. |TypingStrikeOff| replace:: Turn off strike-through typing.
-.. |TypingStrikeOn| replace:: Turn strike-through typing on.
+.. |TypingStrikeOn| replace:: Turn on strike-through typing.
-.. |TypingUnderlineOff| replace:: Turn underlined typing off.
+.. |TypingUnderlineOff| replace:: Turn off underlined typing.
-.. |TypingUnderlineOn| replace:: Turn underlined typing on.
+.. |TypingUnderlineOn| replace:: Turn on underlined typing.
 .. |UpdateEditor| replace:: Update the |organization acronym| editor.
 .. |UserManualHTML| replace:: Go to the HTML version of the `User Interface Manual`_.
 .. |UserManualText| replace:: Go to the plain text version of the `User Interface Manual`_.